 Manage a community-led museum with plenty of volunteering opportunities, including archaeology expertise, resources and information.
 Provide a year round programme of cultural and heritage events and activities.
 Provide a professional service for conferences, seminars and training and manage venue hire for Shaw House and West Berkshire Museum.
 Work with local schools and community groups.

 I started working for West Berkshire Council as Culture Manager in January 2015.
 Before that I worked as a senior manager in local government developing policy, partnerships and funding with significant previous experience leading arts/cultural organisations in heritage buildings - developing audiences, cultural events and learning activities for all ages.

 I am a keen musician as well being a cyclist and an occasional supporter of Reading Football Club.

 Do you have any interesting facts about yourself?

 Previously I was a professional musician and have toured all over the world, including in South America, Africa, the Far East and Europe in bands and theatre companies.

-I started working for the Culture team at West Berkshire Council in 2015, previously I worked for Winchester City Council where I assisted with exhibitions in the Guildhall Gallery and marketing for the Museum Service.
+I started working for the Culture team at West Berkshire Council in 2015, previously I worked for Winchester City Council for the Museum Service.
 I have also worked in marketing and design within the engineering sector for many years and owned my own branding and design agency.